awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 The AWS Elastic Beanstalk Tomcat platform is a set of [environment configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.java) for Java web applications that can run in a Tomcat web container\.
 Each configuration corresponds to a major version of Tomcat, like *Java 8 with Tomcat 8*\.

-Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.